A fantastic flight in perfect weather over Southern England in August 2016.

 Not really a holiday, but nevertheless a fantastic day out.
 Berni, an old pal of mine with a Private Pilot's Licence, offered to take me on a flight over southern England in a hired Cessna 172 light aircraft.
 We were both interested in flying over the site of RAF Warmwell, where my dad was stationed in World War 2, and he decided to take in a few other landmarks en route.

-We were incredibly lucky with the weather on the flight - the morning was absolutely still, cloudless, with perfect visibility - we could see for miles.
+We were incredibly lucky with the weather on the flight - the morning was absolutely still, cloudless, with perfect visibility - we could see for twenty miles.
 Most of the time we were flying between 1000 to 3000 feet up, so we had a fantastic view of some of the areas I know well.
-I did a lot of sailing in and around the Solent, Poole Bay and over to France in the '80s, and it was great to see so many familiar landmarks from above instead of at sea level.
+I did a lot of sailing in and around the Solent and Poole Bay in the '80s, and it was great to see so many familiar landmarks from above instead of at sea level.

 RAF Warmwell Q-Site